nanograv/holodeck/README.md

 Contributions are not only welcome but encouraged, anywhere from new modules/customizations to bug-fixes to improved documentation and usage examples.
 The git workflow is based around a `main` branch which is intended to be (relatively) stable and operational, and an actively developed `dev` branch.
 New development should be performed in "feature" branches (made off of the `dev` branch), and then incorporated via pull-request (back into the `dev` branch).

+### Testing:

 (Unit)tests should be developed in two ways: for basic functions/behaviors, standard unit-tests can be placed in the `holodeck/tests/` directory.
 More complex functionality should be tested in notebooks (in `notebooks/`) where they can also be used as demonstrations/tutorials for that behavior.
 The python script `scripts/convert_notebook_tests.py` converts target notebooks into python scripts in the `holodeck/tests/` directory, which can then be run by `pytest`.
 The script `scripts/tester.sh` will run the conversion script and then run `pytest`.

-**Before submitting a pull request, run `scripts/tester.sh -bv` to run the builtin tests.**
-For more comprehensive testing (e.g. against numerous python versions, and building from the sdist package), you can use the python `tox` package: simply run `tox` in the root directory and it will use the configuration specified in `tox.ini`.
-The scripy `scripts/run_tox.sh` is also provided to setup and execute tox tests and required environments.

-**Formatting**:
+### Formatting:

-New code should generally abide by PEP8 formatting, with `numpy style docstrings <https://numpydoc.readthedocs.io/en/latest/format.html>`_.
+New code should generally abide by PEP8 formatting, with [`numpy` style docstrings](https://numpydoc.readthedocs.io/en/latest/format.html).
 Exceptions are:

    * lines may be broken at either 100 or 120 columns

-**Notebooks**:
+### Notebooks:

 Please strip all notebook outputs before commiting notebook changes.
-The `[nbstripout](https://github.com/kynan/nbstripout)` package is an excellent option to automatically strip all notebook output only in git commits (i.e. it doesn't change your notebooks in-place).
+The [`nbstripout`](https://github.com/kynan/nbstripout) package is an excellent option to automatically strip all notebook output only in git commits (i.e. it doesn't change your notebooks in-place).
 You can also use `nbconvert` to strip output in place: `jupyter nbconvert --clear-output --inplace <NOTEBOOK-NAME>.ipynb`.

+To install this package for just this repository:

+   * (1) install:  `pip install --upgrade nbstripout`  or  `conda install -c conda-forge nbstripout`
+   * (2) enable: `nbstripout --install --attributes .gitattributes`   (run this in the top-level `holodeck/` directory)

 ## Copyright